shopware/developer-portal/FAQ.md

 - `Duplicate attribute`
 - My build breaks

+If the build breaks for no reason, check out `./.github/scripts/debug.js` for automatically debugging hundreds of .md files for issues.

 ## PHPStorm does not reformat my frontmatter config properly.

 Please, enable registry key `markdown.experimental.frontmatter.support.enable=true` in your PhpStorm registry settings.